ministryofjustice/hmpps-manage-adjudications-api/doc/architecture/decisions/0002-migration-and-sync-with-NOMIS.md

 ## Context

-This document will cover the approach for the incentive service to master incentive reference data and synchronisation this information back into NOMIS
+This document will cover the approach for the adjudication service to master adjudication data and synchronisation this information back into NOMIS